Dipesh437/AdvanceWD/javascript-video-notes.md

 24. Demo: Dates [24 of 51] Shows various ways to make, change, and show dates.

 25. Boolean logic with if statements [25 of 51] Explains the nature of boolean values, usage of comparison and logical operators (&&, ||, !), and chaining of if/else/if, else constructs to make decisions.
+ 26. Demo: Boolean logic with if statements [26 of 51] Demonstrates conditional code execution via if statements in real situations.

+27. Boolean logic with switch and other syntax [27 of 51] Discusses switch statements for multi, case branching, and also covers the use of ternary operator and truthy/falsy values.

+28. Demo: Boolean logic with switch and other syntax [28 of 51] Illustrates how switch, ternary, and alternative conditional patterns are used.

+29. Creating arrays [29 of 51] Covers the basic concept of array creation (literals, Array constructor), indexing, length, and simple operations.

+30. Demo: Creating arrays [30 of 51] Demonstrates the process of making and using arrays with concrete examples.

+31, 32.
+Properties of arrays (probably refers to methods like push/pop, shift/unshift, etc.) Delves into familiar array methods that allow adding/removing elements and the basics of looping through an array.
+33, 34.
+More array operations (slice, splice, concat, etc.)

+Shows advanced array mutation and non, mutation methods.

+35, 36.
+Loops (for, while, for...of, for...in)

+This video explains Iteration over arrays/objects with different loop types.
+This video explains object literals, property accessing (dot/bracket), adding/deleting properties.

+37, 38.
+Functions

+This video explains about funtions defining methods in objects.

+39, 40.
+Arrow and Annonymus functions

+This video explains Function declaration, expressions, parameters, return values.

+41, 42.
+Advanced functions (arrow functions, scope, closures)

+,This video explains Arrow syntax, lexical this, and closure concepts.

+43, 44.
+Objects in javascript
+This video explains various objects its uses in javascript.

+45, 46.
+Promises for long running operations
+This video explains the varios promises,Modules (import/export) The ES6 module system for organizing code.

+47, 48.
+Asynchronous JavaScript (callbacks, promises) This video explains Callback hell, Promise essentials (then/catch).
+Async/await This video explains The new async syntax based on promises for writing neater code.

+49,50.
+Package management
+It illustrates package managements, Higher, order functions / array iterators (map, filter, reduce) This video explains Functional programming techniques for working on data.

+51. Final episode / wrapping up This video goes over the major points, recommends the next steps (like React/Node projects), and motivates to keep learning.